technofocus-pte/aoaidepth/Labguides/Use case 06-Deploying and Testing a Custom Chat Application with PostgreSQL and OpenAI on Azure/Usecase06.md

       ![](./media/image34.png)

+    >[!Alert] Important: If you face any issue launching the app, please redeploy it by following step 12, i.e azd deploy

 ### Task 6: Use chat app to get answers from files

 1. In the **RAG on database |OpenAI+PoastgreSQL** web app page, **click